Economy of Manchukuo: Soy

 Soy was Manchukuo's principal crop.
 The first exports were made in 1908 to England.
 The economic expansion of soy is attributed in great part to the South Manchurian Railway Company, which enabled direct export from Dairen abroad, in particular to China and Japan proper.
 Manchukuo hosted many types of processing mill.
 1933 to 1934 saw a reduction of more than 4000 km2 in cultivated extent and production fell from 4-6 million to 3.84 million tonnes.

 The Japanese developed industry to use soy, with average production of 1,500,000 tonnes.
 Half was exported to Europe.
 Crude oil paste for fertilizer and soybeans for food was sent to Japan.
 The rest of the plant was used in cellulose factories.

 Cotton

 Manchukuo regularly produced 120,000 kilograms of mediocre quality.

 Opium poppies

 The opium poppy was grown to obtain opium.
 In November 1932 the Mitsui Zaibatsu conglomerate held a state monopoly for poppy farming with the "declared intention" of reducing its heavy local use.
 Fixed cultivation areas were set up in Rehe and northwest Jilin.
-For 1934-35, cultivation area was evaluated as 480 km2 with a yield of 1.1 tonnes/km².
-There was much illegal growing, and its high profitability retarded the effective suppression of this dangerous drug.
+For 1934-35, cultivation area was evaluated as 480 km2 with a yield of 1.1 tonnes/km2.

-"Nikisansuke", a secret Japanese merchant group, participated in the opium industry.